dcdpr/did-btcr2/chapters/Index.md

 BTCR2 Beacon

-: A a service listed in a BTCR2 DID document that informs resolvers how to find authentic updates to the DID.
+: A service listed in a BTCR2 DID document that informs resolvers how to find authentic updates to the DID.
 It must be either a
 ::Singleton Beacon::, ::SMT Beacon::, or a ::Map Beacon::.